Ingus Jakovičs

-Ingus Jakovičs (born 18 April 1993) is a Latvian professional basketball guard who last played for CSP Limoges of the LNB Pro A. He is also a member of the Latvian national basketball team.
+Ingus Jakovičs (born 18 April 1993) is a Latvian professional basketball player who last played for Básquet Coruña of the Liga ACB.
+He is also a member of the Latvian national team.

 Professional career

 Jakovičs started playing basketball for BK Gulbenes Buki in Latvian Basketball League 2nd division.
 In 2010, he spent a season with BAA Riga, which was a youth team that played in LBL D2.
-Year later he moved to BK Liepājas Lauvas where he played until end of the 2013 when his contract was bought out by VEF Rīga.
+A year later he moved to BK Liepājas Lauvas where he played until the end of the 2013 when his contract was bought out by VEF Rīga.

 On 3 January 2014 he signed with VEF Rīga until the end of 2015–16 season.

 On 5 August 2019 he signed with Pallacanestro Varese of the Lega Basket Serie A.

 At the end of February 2021, Jakovičs received a more appealing offer from Budivelnyk, and on 25 February 2021 he signed and moved to Kyiv.
 On 30 November 2021 Jakovičs signed with Valmiera Glass ViA of the LEBL.

 On 1 February 2022 he signed with CSP Limoges of the LNB Pro A.